ninenines/cowboy/guide/erlang_web.md

 perfect match.

 Or is it?
-Surely you can find solutions to handle that many concurrent connections with my favorite language...
+Surely you can find solutions to handle that many concurrent connections with your favorite language...
 But all these solutions will break down in the next few years.
 Why?
 Firstly because servers don't get any more powerful, they instead get a lot more cores and memory.
 This is only useful